Mama June Breaks Down After Shocking Surgery, Throws Red Dress In The Garbage

 “This has been a long journey for me, and my kids are part of giving me a second chance in this whole transformation.
 I’m always emotional when I leave the girls.
 I’m going to be leaving them for three weeks, and going into this surgery without them by my side is going to be really hard.”

-Despite her initial excitement at having the long awaited surgery, Mama June was considerably shocked when the doctor peeled back the bandages revealing scars on her back and arms
+Despite her initial excitement at having the long-awaited surgery, Mama June was considerably shocked when the doctor peeled back the bandages revealing scars on her back and arms

 “My body looks like Frankenstein and I hate that I did this.
 At this point, I can’t imagine going through another surgery.”